 Attention: Jeff Kinneman

-From: Enron North America Corp. (“Party A”)
+From: Risk Management & Trading Corp.. (“Party A”)

 RE: Equity Swap Transaction

 The purpose of this letter agreement is to confirm the terms and conditions of the Transaction entered into between us on the Trade Date specified below (the “Transaction”).
 This Confirmation constitutes a “Confirmation” as referred to in the ISDA Agreement specified below.